HackMGM/hackmgm-notes/meetings/20170720_general_meeting.md

 - Hiring managers
 - Networking and educational, breakout sessions, services from companies, products being sold
 - Also a lot of smaller companies that you don't know about
-- Arade show floor only MACC will cover registration
+- Trade show floor only MACC will cover registration
 - Evening socials
 - Breakouts and keynotes happening and the floor closes
 - Talking points will be provided to anyone interested so you will not have to